chkp-guybarak/terraform-aws-guy-test1/modules/gwlb_master/README.md

-# Check Point CloudGuard Network Gateway Load Balancer Master Terraform module for AWS
+# Check Point CloudGuard Gateway Load Balancer Master Module

 Terraform module which deploys an AWS Auto Scaling group configured for Gateway Load Balancer into a new VPC.